-In Australia in 2014, two in three prisoners had used illicit drugs in the year prior to incarceration, two in five drank alcohol at risky levels and one in three had a long-term health condition or disability.
+In Australia in 2016, two in three prisoners had used illicit drugs in the year prior to incarceration, two in five drank alcohol at risky levels and one in three had a long-term health condition or disability.

 Our research at the Kirby Institute intersects with the justice system and prisoners in a number of ways.
-We monitor and analyse trends in blood-borne viruses and STIs and produce the National Prison Entrants’ Bloodborne Virus and Risk Behaviour Survey.
-Our SToP-C trial is the first treatment-as-prevention study for hepatitis C worldwide and is being conducted in maximum security prisons in NSW.
+We monitor and analyse trends in blood-borne viruses and STIs and produce the National Prison Entrants’ Bloodborne Virus and Risk Behaviour Survey which is now becoming an annual national survey (AusHep) of the prevalence of the blood-borne virus infections and the uptake of treatment services.

 Our programs that work in this area